This blog is a copy of our Winter 2023 newsletter that we sent out earlier this morning. You can sign up here if you want to be on that list.

 That said, I also know that our story has been painful for some people to hear.
 It can be incredibly challenging for those suffering similar pain or darkness who have not yet found their way through it.
 One person told me they couldn’t finish Wayne’s Happiest Day Ever because my joy was just too overwhelming for them.
 I understand how someone who’s stuck could feel that way, and I’m always sorry to hear I’ve added to one’s pain.
 At the same time, however, I wanted people to know that moments of agony can also be followed by seasons of great joy.
 Sara and I want nothing more in this season than to encourage those who feel adrift in their journey.
 Father loves you, too, and has a way forward for you.

-Ten days ago, we arrived home in Southern California after traveling 7,693 miles across 23 s, having hundreds of deeply moving conversations with dear friends as well as making many more new ones.
-We are now living in an apartment contended with joy and gratitude for all that Father has done.
+Ten days ago, we arrived home in Southern California after traveling 7,693 miles across 23 states, having had hundreds of deeply moving conversations with dear friends as well as making many more new ones.
+We are now living in an apartment contented with joy and gratitude for all that Father has done.
 Many are asking us what’s next; honestly, we have no idea.

 As we look at the days ahead, all we see is a blank canvas.
 We’re not sure where we will live or what kind of life Father has for us beyond the continued healing of Sara’s traumatic past and our ever-deepening relationship.
 We are having fun, reveling in the Father’s work and the newfound freedom Sara is discovering daily.
 We will continue here as we did on the road—taking one day at a time and seeing what seems good to the Spirit and to us.